GENEROUS PAGEANT CONTRIBUTORS FOR 2022

 Gruntorad-Stastny Heritage Award: This award gives a $450 prize award and Bohemian Crystal to the contestant with the most significant involvement in their heritage.
 This award is sponsored by Jerry & Donna McNeil of Chatham, Ontario Canada, Jim & Caralee Gruntorad, Eldridge, IA, and Bob & Eulalia Dory, Colorado Springs, CO.

 The Czech Alaska Society, and Olga and Peter Ptak, sponsor the Miss Congeniality Award a providing a scholarship and Bohemian Crystal.

-Kathy Podsedink, Texas State Pageant Director, and Julius Kramaric, Pivovar Waco supported the new Cultural Preservation Award.
-This award gives a $150 scholarship and Bohemian crystal.
+Kathy Podsedink, Texas State Pageant Director, and Julius Kramaric, Pivovar Waco supported the Cultural Preservation Award.
+This award gives a $250 scholarship and Bohemian crystal.

 A special thank you to the following businesses and organizations for their support of the general pageant fund.
-Security 1st Bank of Beatrice/Clatonia has generously donated $350, First State Bank of Wilber donated $100, Western United Mutual Insurance of Wilber, and the Phillips Czech Slovak Festival Committee donated $50.
-Jane and Dennis Schroeder in memory of Walter and Helen Baer, Camille Klasek, and Bernard Klasek.
-Food Mesto of Wilber donated $50 towards providing snacks for the contestants.
+Czechoslovak Genealogical Society International donated $500, Security 1st Bank of Beatrice/Clatonia has generously donated $350, Maryann Sivak donated $250, First State Bank of Wilber donated $100, BetterLife donated $100, and Western United Mutual Insurance of Wilber donated $50.
+Food Mesto of Wilber donated $50 towards providing refreshments for the contestants.